babashka/cli/README.md

 ```

 On the JVM, `default-width-fn` reads the real width via JLine when it is on the
-classpath. babashka bundles it, so bb scripts get it for free.
-Other JVM
+classpath. babashka bundles it, so bb scripts get it for free; without JLine the
+width falls back to `$COLUMNS`/80.
+If you want real-width detection on another
-programs add a provider (FFM is lightest):
+JVM, you can add a JLine provider (FFM is the lightest):

 ``` clojure
 ;; deps.edn